FLIR/Lepton/docs/RaspberryPiGuide.md

 ## Disclaimer

 This guide is for the newer breakout board (seen here).
-Earlier versions of the breakout board do not include ```VSYNC```.
+Earlier versions of the breakout board do not include `VSYNC`.

 ![Correct breakout board](images/rpi/breakout1.jpg)

 ## Requirements

 - A computer with the ability to read/write to MicroSD cards
-  - A laptop using Linux was used during this guide.
+  - A laptop running Ubuntu Linux 18.04 was used during this guide.
-- A RaspberryPi 2/3
+- A RaspberryPi 2/3/4
   - You can find them [here](https://www.digikey.com/products/en/development-boards-kits-programmers/evaluation-boards-embedded-mcu-dsp/786?k=Raspberry+Pi&k=&pkeyword=Raspberry+Pi&pv1742=726&sf=0&FV=ffe00312&quantity=&ColumnSort=0&page=1&pageSize=25).
   - A MicroUSB to USB-A cable.
   - A MicroSD card with at least 8GB of capacity.
-MicroSD cards preinstalled with NOOBs can be found [here](https://thepihut.com/collections/raspberry-pi-sd-cards-and-adapters/products/noobs-preinstalled-sd-card).
+    - As NOOBs is now deprecated, images can be downloaded from https://www.raspberrypi.com/software/operating-systems/
+    - The "Legacy" OS version at time of writing is based on debian Buster.
+    - The latest OS version at time of writing is based on debian Bullseye.
+    - The instructions below were tested using manual installations of both the legacy and latest versions of Raspberry Pi OS Lite.
   - Labelled as __1__.
 - A Lepton camera (2.X/3.X)
   - They can be found [here](https://www.digikey.com/products/en/sensors-transducers/image-sensors-camera/532?k=&pkeyword=&s=48165&s=64527&sf=0&FV=ffe00214&quantity=&ColumnSort=0&page=1&pageSize=25).
 For a higher resolution and telemetry data, it is recommended that you use a [Lepton 3.5](https://www.digikey.com/product-detail/en/flir/500-0771-01/500-0771-01-ND/7606616).